-A partnership between internal medicine and ophthalmology launched this summer with the multidisciplinary ophthalmology-rheumatology clinic to diagnose and treat patients with uveitis.
+A partnership between internal medicine and ophthalmology launched in the summer of 2020 with the multidisciplinary ophthalmology-rheumatology clinic to diagnose and treat patients with uveitis.
 Uveitis is a potentially blinding inflammatory eye condition that primarily affects younger people between 20 to 40 years of age.
 The condition also increase increases the risk of workforce absence and long-term disability.

 Ana Suelves, MD, PhD, an ophthalmologist and the uveitis specialist at the Ohio State Wexner Medical Center, says most uveitis cases are caused by an autoimmune disorder, such as lupus, rheumatoid arthritis or sarcoidosis.
 Other cases can stem from trauma, cancer or infection.